• Skip to primary navigation

 • Reduced apple cider concentrates all that great flavor and adds moisture to the cake.
 The cider I used is Trader Joe's.

-• The base for the bourbon icing is a cream cheese frosting, but it isn't tangy like most cream cheese frostings, and you can definitely taste the bourbon.
-It has 1/4 cup plus three teaspoons of bourbon, which makes it a real party.
+• The base for the bourbon icing is a cream cheese frosting, but it isn't as tangy as most cream cheese frostings, and you can definitely taste the bourbon, which makes it a real party.

 • Apple Cider: apple cider is key in an apple cider cake; it helps the cake to taste like apple cider.
 Any cider will do, but I would not substitute for plain apple juice.